coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 Once per day, as a full-round action, a paladin may magically call her mount from the celestial realms in which it resides.
-This ability is the equivalent of a spell of a level equal to one-third the paladin's level.
+This ability is the equivalent of a spell of a level equal to one-third the paladin’s level.
 The mount immediately appears adjacent to the paladin and remains for 2 hours per paladin level; it may be dismissed at any time as a free action.
 The mount is the same creature each time it is summoned, though